Menu

 Sharing Knowledge and Best Practices

-Sharing knowledge and best practices is vital for local councils, authorities, and building owners.
+Local councils, authorities, and building owners must share knowledge and best practices.
 By collaborating and sharing experiences, these entities can ensure that RAAC buildings remain safe and functional in educational or health settings.
 Review sessions, workshops, and seminars can serve as platforms for this knowledge exchange, ensuring that all stakeholders remain updated on the best maintenance practices for RAAC.

 The legacy of RAAC in the UK’s educational and health settings is a testament to the architectural practices of the past.
 While the challenges in maintaining these buildings are evident, with proactive management, regular checks, and community engagement, these structures can continue to serve their purpose safely.